amesar/mlflow-fun/tools/mlflow_fun/export_import/README.md

 # mlflow-fun/tools - Export/Import Experiments or Runs

-Tools to export and import MLflow experiments or runs.
+Tools to export and import MLflow experiments or runs from one tracking server to another.

 ## Overview

 * Experiments
   * Export an experiment and all its runs to a directory or zip file
-  * Import an experiment from directory or zip file
+  * Import an experiment from a directory or zip file
   * Copy an experiment from one tracking server to another
 * Runs
-  * Export a run to directory or zip file
+  * Export a run to  a directory or zip file
-  * Import a run from directory or zip file
+  * Import a run from a directory or zip file
   * Copy a run from one tracking server to another

 * TODO